TylerPalko/gamehub/README.md

 # Gamehub
-This is the website for hosting many games.
+This website is... for... educational purposes...